tdusenbury/Password-Generator-Project/README.md

 ## Credits

-Shout out to Laurie Fish for helping keep the ideas rolling and weird for more hours than we care to admit!!!
+Shout out to Laurie Fish for helping keep the ideas rolling and weird for more hours than we care to admit; to my tutor Katie; and to Liubov Sobolevskaya for making me think so very hard!!!

 ## License